Dowell-Lab/srworkshop/day05/worksheets/TDF_generation.md

 - These files are similar, except TDFs are the compressed version of bedgraphs (meaning they take up less space on your computer and are faster to work with).
 >**Note:** TDFs are binary files and are not human-readable.
-- If you didn't make it through all the scripts yesterday, we've provided the BAM files you need at the following folder: `/scratch/Shares/public/sread2025/cookingShow/day5/bam/`
+- If you didn't make it through all the scripts yesterday, we've provided the BAM files you need at the following folder: `/scratch/Shares/public/sread/cookingShow/day5/bam/`
 	- Files:
 	    - `chr21Eric_repA.RNA.sorted.bam`
 	    - `chr21Eric_repA.RNA.sorted.bam.bai`

 1. First, we need to make a script that will run the code to get the bedGraphs and TDFs from the BAM files.
-	- Copy ALL of the scripts from the srworkshop repository `day05/scripts` directory to the `workshop-day5/scripts` directory you made on scratch.
+	- Copy ALL of the scripts from your srworkshop repository `/Users/<username>/srworkshop/day05/scripts` directory to the `/scratch/Users/<username>/workshop-day5/scripts` directory you made.
 	- Edit the `d5-bam-to-tdf.sbatch` script to match YOUR information (Remember to delete the `<>` brackets!):
         - `<JOB_NAME>` to the name `bam_to_tdf`
 	    - output and error files (`--output` and `--error`) should use your directory made in Step 0. **Important**: keep the `%x_%j.out` and `%x_%j.err` parts as those are the file names where the `%` symbol means that the job name (`%x`) job id (`%j`) will populate automatically.
 This makes it really easy to know which error/output files connect to which jobs you ran.